dividita/lrc/README.md

 ## TSOLO: The Study of Leaderless Organization

-This group is for the discussion of leaderless organizations: flat management, anarchy, consensus, etc., on any scale, from the art collective to the scale of large organizations, or even bigger!

-The Study of Leaderless Organization was founded to guide [Dividita](http://dividita.org/) using education.
-It is our hope that TSOLO will help Dividita accomplish its mission of creating a system enabling group decision-making to run an organization, in lieu of representatives/leaders.
+We discuss and research leaderless organization.

-It is also our hope that TSOLO benefits the general public in providing education and fostering innovation in the field of leaderless organization.
+You can join in as an observer or an active contributor.
+Whatever you choose you're supporting TSOLO's mission of providing the public and [Dividita](http://dividita.org) with research fostering innovation in the field of leaderless organization.

 ### Contact